Research DatabasePeptide LibraryResearch ToolsPeptides

 • Storage and stability

-The Next Pep library populates all of these fields for its 60+ compounds.
-Where a field is unknown or unestablished, it's marked as such — not invented to look complete.
+The Next Pep library populates all of these for its 60+ compounds.
+Where a field is unknown or unestablished, it's marked as such, not invented to look complete.
+Be honest about evidence depth: most peptides have fewer than 10 human studies, and the ones that exist are often poorly powered, n in the teens, no placebo arm, no PMC-deposited dataset.

 Inside the Next Pep Library

 Browse the full library at /library.
-A few things that distinguish it from the alternatives:
+A few things that separate it from the alternatives.

-Every peptide page follows the same template: identifier → mechanism → PK → evidence → dosing → safety → regulatory.
-This consistency is what makes cross-peptide comparison possible (and what powers the comparison tool at /compare).
+Every peptide page runs the same template: identifier → mechanism → PK → evidence → dosing → safety → regulatory.
+That consistency is what makes cross-peptide comparison possible (and what powers the comparison tool at /compare).

 Citation Density

 Every mechanism claim, every dosing protocol, every adverse event statement is traceable to a source.
-Inline markdown citations link directly to PubMed, PubChem, or the primary journal.
+Inline markdown citations link straight to PubMed, PMC, PubChem, or the primary journal DOI.
 Not a vendor citation.
 Not a Reddit post.
+If you click a study link and land on a PMID, you can read the methods and judge the evidence yourself.

 URL-Import for Anything Missing

-If you're researching a peptide not yet in the library — a newly synthesised compound, a niche research tool, something you found on a vendor page — paste the vendor URL into the search bar.
-Our extractor pulls structured data from the vendor page in 20–40 seconds:
+If you're researching a peptide that isn't in the library yet, a newly synthesised compound, a niche research tool, something you found on a vendor page, paste the vendor URL into the search bar.
+Our extractor pulls structured data from the page in 20-40 seconds:

 • Canonical name and aliases